princetonvisualai/pointingqa/README.md

 ## Data

-See datasets folder for all datasets: Local-QA, Intent-QA, LookTwice-QA, and Verbal/Spatial Disambiguation.
+See datasets folder for all datasets: Local-QA, LookTwice-QA, and Verbal/Spatial Disambiguation (General-QA coming soon!)
 Each dataset is a JSON file (README associated with each dataset describes formatting).
 Train/val/test image splits are also included for each dataset.
-Note that the Local-QA and Intent-QA datasets have test-dev sets, which can be used for ablation studies.

 ## Models